Logo

 29.

-Ruairi Quinn used the years of leadership to develop a strong policy platform, publishing a Spatial Strategy for future development of the country, promoting universal access to health insurance, advocating reform of the Garda Siochana, and arguing for closer European integration.
+Ruairi Quinn used his years of leadership to develop a strong policy platform, publishing a Spatial Strategy for future development of the country, promoting universal access to health insurance, advocating reform of the Garda Siochana, and arguing for closer European integration.

 30.

-Fianna Fail countered by exploiting Ruairi Quinn's middle-class background, labelling him "Mr Angry from Sandymount," the middle-class district of Dublin where Ruairi Quinn is a longtime resident, and was part of the constituency he represented.
+Fianna Fail countered by exploiting Ruairi Quinn's middle-class background, labelling him "Mr Angry from Sandymount," the middle-class district of Dublin where Ruairi Quinn is a longtime resident, and part of the constituency he represented.

 31.